When can you order your medication?

 When can I expect my medication to be ready?

 Providing there are no issues with your medication, your prescription should be ready after 4pm two full working days after we receive your request.
+However for items that are not on your repeat prescription may take longer.
 Please can we advise that we DO NOT contact you to confirm when your prescription is ready but you can always call us on 0151 643 6700 during our opening hours once you have allowed the two working days to pass.

 What if I have run out of medication?